-In order to develop the most effective and safe methods for treating, diagnosing, preventing and understanding disease, physicians, scientists and researchers hold clinical trials.
+In order to develop the most effective, efficient and safest methods for diagnosing, preventing treating, and understanding diseases, physicians, scientists and researchers hold clinical trials.
 Patients actively participate in controlled health assessments and treatment testing in order for medications and devices to be assessed and eventually approved by the Food and Drug Administration (FDA).

-Clinical trials are an important part of disease and treatment research.
+Clinical trials are an integral part of disease and treatment research.
 Some of the most advanced findings in research and treatment have resulted from successful clinical trials.
-To continue to develop the most adequate and safe long-term treatments for rheumatoid arthritis, clinical trials are held all over the world for participating rheumatoid arthritis patient volunteers.
+To continue to develop the most competent and safest long-term treatments for rheumatoid arthritis (RA), clinical trials are held all over the world for participating RA patient volunteers.

-Clinical trials are controlled assessment and research environments held in different locations around the world that focus on one particular idea regarding a disease or condition.
-Patient volunteers are assessed and selected to attend and participate in a clinical trial.
+Clinical trials are controlled assessment and research environments hosted in different locations around the world that focus on one particular idea regarding a disease or condition.
+Patient volunteers are assessed and selected to participate in a clinical trial.

 The goals of the clinical trials can vary from disease research and diagnostic analyses to looking for preventative measures and finding the best possible treatment options.